SNAP Benefits in Indiana: How to Apply and Qualify

 SHARE

-The Supplemental Nutrition Assistance Program (SNAP) helps you and your family buy groceries.
-If you have a low income, this program provides monthly funds to help you afford healthy food.
+The Supplemental Nutrition Assistance Program, or SNAP, helps you and your family buy groceries.
+If you have a low income, this Indiana program provides monthly funds for purchasing healthy food.

 SNAP Income Limits and Benefit Amounts in Indiana

 Your eligibility for SNAP benefits in Indiana and the amount you receive depend on your household's gross monthly income.
-These figures are set at 130 percent of the federal poverty guideline and are updated annually based on a Cost-of-Living Adjustment.
+These figures are based on the federal poverty guideline and are updated annually.

 Eligibility Criteria for SNAP in Indiana

-Income Limits: Most households must meet both gross and net monthly income tests, though this is waived if everyone in your household receives SSI or TANF.
+Income Limits: Most households must meet both gross and net income tests and have countable resources under $5,000.

-Residency Requirements: You must be an Indiana resident to qualify for SNAP benefits eligibility for Indiana.
+Residency Requirements: You must live in Indiana to qualify for SNAP benefits eligibility for Indiana.

-Citizenship Status: At least one person in your household must be a U.S. citizen or a qualified non-citizen, and everyone must have a Social Security number.
+Citizenship Status: Your household needs at least one U.S. citizen or qualified non-citizen, and all applicants must have or apply for a Social Security number.

-Work Requirements: Able-bodied adults generally must register for work and accept suitable employment, with specific rules applying to adults without dependents.
+Work Requirements: Able-bodied adults must typically register for work and accept suitable employment, with specific rules for those without dependents.

 Download Benny app to save on groceries